 What Is the Difference Between Heart Rate and HRV?

-HR is controlled by both the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) branches of the nervous system.
-HRV captures the dynamic interplay between these two branches.
-When your nervous system is flexible and healthy, there's more beat-to-beat variation—a higher HRV.
-When your system is under stress or fatigued, the variation decreases.
-For a deeper dive into these terms, check out the HRV glossary, or if you're just starting out, our beginner's guide covers the essentials.
+Both your sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) branches control heart rate.
+HRV captures the dynamic interplay between them.
+When your nervous system is flexible and healthy, there is more beat-to-beat variation — a higher HRV.
+When you are stressed or fatigued, that variation shrinks.
+For a deeper dive into these terms, check out the HRV glossary, or if you are just starting out, our beginner's guide covers the essentials.

 Can You Have a Good Heart Rate but Bad HRV?

-Yes, this is a very common scenario and one of the key reasons tracking HRV adds value beyond just monitoring heart rate.
-Someone with a perfectly healthy resting heart rate of 60 bpm might have a surprisingly low HRV due to chronic stress, regular alcohol consumption, or consistently poor sleep.
+Yes, and it's common.
+Someone with a perfectly healthy resting heart rate of 60 bpm might have a surprisingly low HRV due to chronic stress, regular alcohol, or consistently poor sleep.
 The heart rate looks fine on paper, but the nervous system is telling a different story.

-Conversely, highly trained athletes often develop very low resting heart rates—a condition called bradycardia, where resting HR dips into the 40s or even high 30s.
-Despite this unusually low heart rate, these athletes typically have excellent HRV because their parasympathetic nervous system is highly developed from years of cardiovascular training.
+Trained athletes often develop very low resting heart rates—a condition called bradycardia, where resting HR dips into the 40s or even high 30s.
+Despite the low heart rate, these athletes typically have excellent HRV because their parasympathetic nervous system is highly developed from years of cardiovascular training.

 Which Is More Important to Track?

-Both heart rate and HRV are useful, but they serve different purposes and shine in different contexts.
-Heart rate is essential for exercise intensity management—knowing your zones, tracking max effort, and monitoring cardiovascular fitness improvements over time.
-It's straightforward and immediately actionable during workouts.
+Both are useful, but they do different jobs.
+Heart rate is essential for exercise intensity—knowing your zones, tracking max effort, and monitoring cardiovascular fitness over time.
+Straightforward and immediately actionable during workouts.

-HRV, however, provides a window into recovery, readiness, autonomic health, and stress that heart rate simply cannot.
-HRV is far more sensitive to lifestyle changes like sleep quality, alcohol intake, stress levels, and training load.
+HRV provides a window into recovery, readiness, autonomic health, and stress that heart rate simply cannot.
+It's far more sensitive to lifestyle changes like sleep quality, alcohol, stress, and training load.
 A single night of poor sleep might not budge your resting heart rate much, but your morning HRV will likely show a clear drop.

-For most people interested in optimizing health and performance, tracking both is ideal.
+For most people, tracking both is ideal.
 Use heart rate for in-the-moment exercise guidance and HRV for day-to-day readiness and recovery decisions.
-The good news is that most modern devices—from the Apple Watch to Whoop—track both automatically.
+Most modern devices—from the Apple Watch to Whoop—track both automatically.

-If you had to choose one for general wellness monitoring, HRV arguably provides more actionable insight because it captures nervous system state, which influences everything from mood to immune function to athletic performance.
-But in practice, you rarely have to choose—both metrics come standard on nearly every wearable today.
+If you had to pick one for general wellness monitoring, HRV arguably provides more actionable insight because it captures nervous system state, which influences everything from mood to immune function to athletic performance.
+In practice, you rarely have to choose—both metrics come standard on nearly every wearable today.

 Do I Need a Special Device for HRV?

-Most modern wearables track both heart rate and HRV, so you likely don't need a separate device.
-However, the accuracy of HRV measurement varies significantly across device types, and understanding these differences helps you choose the right tool for your needs.
+Probably not.
+Most modern wearables track both heart rate and HRV.
+But accuracy varies significantly across device types, and knowing the differences helps you pick the right tool.

 Chest straps are the most accurate consumer option for HRV measurement.
 Devices like the Polar H10 use electrical signals (ECG) to detect heartbeats with clinical-grade precision.
 They're ideal for serious athletes and anyone who wants the most reliable data, though wearing a chest strap isn't practical for 24/7 monitoring.